mobxjs/mobx-react/README.md

 This package provides the bindings for MobX and React.
 See the [official documentation](http://mobxjs.github.io/mobx/intro/overview.html) for how to get started.

+If you are using [React hooks](https://reactjs.org/docs/hooks-intro.html) with latest React 16.7 and you like living on the bleeding edge then have a look at the new [mobx-react-lite](https://github.com/mobxjs/mobx-react-lite).

 ## Boilerplate projects that use mobx-react

 *   Minimal MobX, React, ES6, JSX, Hot reloading: [MobX-React-Boilerplate](https://github.com/mobxjs/mobx-react-boilerplate)